ibmdb/node-ibm_db/APIDocumentation.md

 });
 ```

-### <a name="executeFileSyncApi"></a> 32) .executeFileSync(sqlFile,[delimiter],[outputfile])
+### <a name="executeFileSyncApi"></a> 32) .executeFileSync(sqlFile,[delimiter],[outputFile])

 Synchronously issue multiple SQL query from the file to the database that is currently open.

-* **sqlFile** - sqlFile input should be Full Path of the file. sqlFile can be an Object in the form { "sql": sqlFile, "delimiter": delimiter, "outputfile": outputfile }
+* **sqlFile** - sqlFile input should be Full Path of the file. sqlFile can be an Object in the form { "sql": sqlFile, "delimiter": delimiter, "outputfile": outputfile }.
-If true - query() will not return any result."sql" field is mandatory in Object.
+"sql" field is mandatory in Object.

 * **delimiter** - (_OPTIONAL_ only incase of default delimiter `;`) - If the sqlFile contains other delimiters it is mandatory to mention delimiter.
 Delimiter splits mutliple query in the sqlFile.

-* **outputfile** - _OPTIONAL_ - Outputfile should be Full Path of the file and only select queries will be copied to outputfile splitted by the delimiter.
+* **outputfile** - _OPTIONAL_ - Outputfile should be Full Path of the file and only select queries data will be copied to outputfile splitted by the delimiter.
-If the outputfile already exists it will be overwritten.If the outputfile is not mentioned the result will be returned splitted by the delimiter
+If the outputfile already exists it will be overwritten.
+If the outputfile is not mentioned the result will be returned splitted by the delimiter

 ```javascript